whily/yalo/README.md

 `floppy.img` for floppy drive.
 In the **System** page of virtual machine settings, make sure that Floppy is checked for Boot order.

-Assume the VM name is `yalo`, execute script `run-virtualbox` to start the emulator with debug window.
+Assuming the VM name is `yalo`, go to the root directory of the source code, where script `run-virtualbox` is located.
+Run the script to start the emulator with debug window.